EdwinandLinux/kubernetes/Architecture/README.md

 # 🧠 Kubernetes Architecture: Key Terms & Concepts

 This document provides definitions and explanations of essential components in a Kubernetes (K8s) architecture.
+Whether you're preparing for the CKA exam or building your own cluster, understanding these terms is foundational.

 ---